Kicking & Screaming (2005 film): Plot

 Meanwhile, Ditka also introduces Phil to coffee, which rapidly changes him from a mild-mannered caring dad to an obnoxious, egotistical, over-competitive coach, not unlike his father, abusing kids and parents alike.
 The team's mantra becomes "Get the ball to the Italians", which, though effective, demoralizes the team.
 In the ultimate over-competitive act, he benches his son for the entire semi-final game.

 The Tigers make it to the finals, where they face off against the Gladiators.
 At half-time, the score is 2–1 to the Gladiators.
 In a heart-to-heart discussion with his son, Phil realizes the error of his ways.
 He tells his team to do exactly the opposite of what he taught them.

 Although the Gladiators score one more goal after half-time, the Tigers do not give up hope.
 Phil gives the goalie a vision test with glasses from the crowd.
 From there, Ambrose scores one goal—making the score 3–2.
 After another goal, the score is tied.
-The team rallies and produces a spectacular team performance to win 4–3, with Sam scoring the winning goal against his uncle Bucky, (Buck's child from his second wife and Phil's younger half-brother, who was born on the exact day as Sam) using a move that he practiced when his dad benched him in the semi-finals.
+The team rallies and produces a spectacular team performance to win 4–3, with Sam scoring the winning goal against his paternal half-uncle Bucky, (Buck's child from his second wife Janice and Phil's much younger paternal half-brother, who was born on the exact same day as Sam) using a move that he practiced when his dad benched him in the semi-finals.

 Honoring the bet, Buck tries to give Phil the ball, but Phil refuses.
 Making peace with his father, they merge their businesses, realizing there is more to life than winning.

 The film ends with an adapted version of the "He's Got Balls" commercial originally produced by Buck.
 In it, the entire Tigers and Gladiators team appear, announcing the merger of Phil's vitamin shop—Phil's Pills—and Buck's Sporting Goods Store.
 The team shouts, after the "He's got balls" line, "And vitamins."

 Production

-In April 2003, it was reported Universal Pictures had bought a soccer themed pitch from writers Leo Benvenuti and Steve Rudnick starring Will Ferrell citing the success of Old School as a reason for the swift acquisition.
-Marco Schnabel, who had previously worked as a second unit director for Jay Roach on the Austin Powers films and Meet the Parents, was initially hired to make his directorial debut with the film but was ultimately replaced with Jesse Dylan and Schnabel instead making his directing debut with 2008's The Love Guru.
+In April 2003, it was reported that Universal Pictures had bought a soccer themed pitch from writers Leo Benvenuti and Steve Rudnick starring Will Ferrell citing the success of Old School as a reason for the swift acquisition.
+Marco Schnabel, who had previously worked as a second unit director for Jay Roach on the Austin Powers films and Meet the Parents, was initially hired to make his directorial debut with this film, but he was ultimately replaced with Jesse Dylan and Schnabel instead made his directing debut with 2008's The Love Guru.
 In October 2003, Robert Duvall joined the cast to star alongside Ferrell.